redhat-openstack/website/source/uncategorized/deploying-rdo-using-instack.html.md

 ## What is Instack?

-Instack [1](https://github.com/agroup/instack) executes [diskimage-builder](https://github.com/openstack/diskimage-builder) style elements on the current system instead of building images.
-As such, it is a scripted installer for OpenStack based off of the TripleO elements.
+[Instack](https://github.com/agroup/instack) is a scripted installer for an OpenStack TripleO Undercloud that uses [tripleo-image-elements](https://github.com/openstack/tripleo-image-elements).
 Using instack, you can quickly build an Undercloud to deploy your Overcloud.

 ## Preparing for Undercloud Deployment